-Your attorney must communicate clearly and promptly with you on all matters of your case.
-He/she must have the sufficient amount of information required to effectively explain all situations to you.
+Your attorney must communicate clearly and promptly with you on all case matters.
+He/she must have the sufficient amount of information required to explain all situations to you effectively.

 Your attorney must protect your confidentiality.
-While there are certain issues (such as prevention of crime or bodily harm) that require a lawyer to share information, you can reasonably expect your lawyer to safeguard your information at all other times.
+While specific issues (such as prevention of crime or bodily harm) require a lawyer to share information, you can reasonably expect your lawyer to safeguard your information at all other times.

 Your attorney cannot maintain any conflicts of interest regarding you or your case.
 Such examples include conflicts related to other clients, parties involved in your case, etc.

-Your attorney must stand by you and your case at all times and must vehemently protect your rights as a citizen.
+Your attorney must always stand by you and your case and vehemently protect your rights as a citizen.